colabottles/toddl/posts/maine-lobster-run-2017.md

 Red's.
 Best lobster roll in Maine.
 Bar none.

-Along the way up Route 1 I stopped into Ken's Restaurant, The Lobster Shack at Two Lights, and Red's Eat's.
+Along the way up Route 1 I stopped into Ken's Restaurant, The Lobster Shack at Two Lights, and Red's Eats.
 The goal was reaching the Maine Lobster Festival for three days of seafood.
 I was already more than full, I was bursting at the seams, but I made it to Rockland, Maine safely.
 Now the fun begins.

 Not only is there seafood that is fresh and great, but there is fair food, Amato's Real Italians (A Maine thing), and more fair food!